twota/terms-of-service-and-privacy-policy/README.md

 8.1 Reporting Users

-▪Only verified users can report others in Explore and LiveChat.
+▪ Only verified users can report others in Explore and LiveChat.

-▪All users can report their active matches directly within the chat.
+▪ All users can report their active matches directly within the chat.

 8.2 Personal Safety